 Ability's insurance operations are presented separately from MLC's asset management business.
-The presentation in the interim consolidated statements of financial position and interim consolidated statements of comprehensive income (loss) reflect the significant industry diversification of MLC by its acquisition of Ability.
+The presentation in the Consolidated Statements of Financial Position and Consolidated Statements of Comprehensive Income (Loss) reflect the significant industry diversification of MLC by its acquisition of Ability.
 Ability operates an insurance business, and MLC and certain of its subsidiaries operate an asset management business, each of which possess distinct characteristics.
-As a result, MLC developed a disaggregated approach for the financial statements presentation, where Ability's insurance operations are presented separately from the asset management business.
-MLC believes that these separate presentations provide a more informative view of the interim consolidated financial position and results of operations than traditional aggregated presentations and that reporting Ability's insurance operations separately is appropriate given, among other factors, the relative significance of Ability's policy liabilities, which are not obligations of MLC (other than the insurance companies that issued them).
+As a result, MLC developed a disaggregated approach for the presentation of the Consolidated Financial Statements, where Ability's insurance operations are presented separately from the asset management business.
+MLC believes that these separate presentations provide a more informative view of the consolidated financial position and results of operations than traditional aggregated presentations and that reporting Ability's insurance operations separately is appropriate given, among other factors, the relative significance of Ability's policy liabilities, which are not obligations of MLC (other than the insurance companies that issued them).
 If a traditional aggregate presentation were to be used, MLC would expect to eliminate or combine several identical or similar captions, which would condense the presentations, but would also reduce the level of information presented.
 MLC believes that using a traditional aggregate presentation would result in no new line items compared to the disaggregated presentation included in the financial statements in this report.
-MLC also believes separate presentation of the two distinctive asset management and insurance businesses provides a more informative and transparent view of the interim consolidated financial position and results of operations than a traditional aggregated presentation.
+MLC also believes separate presentation of the two distinctive asset management and insurance businesses provides a more informative and transparent view of the consolidated financial position and results of operations than a traditional aggregated presentation.

-In addition, in connection with the Ability Acquisition, we organized our business into two reportable segments: asset management and insurance.
+In addition, in connection with the Ability Acquisition, the Company organized its business into two reportable segments: asset management and insurance.
 Ability's operations constitute the insurance segment.
 Additional information regarding segment reporting is included in Note 17.